Updated July 2026 · EPA Water Quality Portal & WI DNR

 Ranked tables drawn directly from EPA monitoring data and DNR records — not editorial picks, not tourism marketing.

-The Clearest Lake in Every County, MN & WI
+The Clearest Lake in Every County We Track

-For each of 144 counties, the single lake with the best water clarity.
+For every county we track, the single lake with the best water clarity.
 Some have 30+ feet of visibility.
 Others barely reach 4 feet.

 The top 15 lakes with the best water quality grades for safe swimming.
 Ranked by clarity, phosphorus levels, and algae risk using EPA monitoring data.

-The 15 lakes with the lowest water quality grades in Minnesota and Wisconsin.
-What causes poor grades and what it means for lake health.
+The 15 lakes with the lowest water quality grades across the U.S. What causes poor grades and what it means for lake health.

 Guide